CSC-DevOps/Deployment/README.md

 ### Initializing our deployment endpoints.

-We'll create two endpoints for our deployment, a "green" endpoint for our baseline, and a "blue" endpoint for our new production code.
+We'll create two endpoints for our deployment, a "green" endpoint for our new production code, and a "blue" endpoint for our baseline.

 Inside `GREEN`, `bakerx ssh green`, run: